Botmasher/rime-builder/README.md

 2. build a fanqie reading for any single-syllable English word
 3. reverse a fanqie reading to find the single-syllable English word

-To meet these objectives, the project is divided into three subtools.
+To meet these objectives, this project is divided into three subtools.

 ### Chinese Fanqie Finder